 This is the nontaxable portion of your total IRA distributions (not including Roth conversions).

 This represents to combined nontaxable distributions from your IRAs (both distributions and Roth conversions).

 This represents your total basis in traditional IRAs for the reported tax year and earlier tax years.

 This consists of 3 sections: Line 15a, Line 15b, and Line 15c:

 Line 15a: Subtract Line 12 (nontaxable of total IRA distributions, but not Roth conversions) from Line 7 (total IRA distributions, not including Roth conversions).

 Line 15b: The amount from Line 12 attributable to qualified disasters.
 Note: If you do not have Form 8915-D or Form 8915-F, you probably will leave this blank.

 Line 15c: Subtract Line 15b from Line 15a.
 This is the taxable part of your IRA distribution.

-The number on Line 15c (if it is not zero), will be used on Line 4b of your Form 1040 (taxable IRA distributions).
+You will use the number on Line 15c (if it is not zero), on Line 4b of your Form 1040 (taxable IRA distributions).